-Notes: The figure shows the estimated γ coefficient from equation evaluated at different values of the counterfactual land rents.
-The corresponding regression table is reported in Appendix Table A.20.
+Notes: The figure shows the estimated $\gamma$ coefficient from equation (14) evaluated at different values of the counterfactual land rents.
+The corresponding regression results are reported in Appendix Table A.20.

 Online Appendix

 All aboard: The effects of port development